 - "Bought the newest tank and got the investment back in like 30 minutes.
 Nice :)"

-Even The Merkle, a popular cryptocurrency news and editorial website, published an article promoting Ethertanks.
+Even The Merkle, a popular online cryptocurrency publication, published an article promoting Ethertanks.

-The devs promised that users would be able to trade and battle their tanks.
-The marketplace was supposed to launch on January 7th while battle mode was supposed to launch a few weeks afterwards.
+The developers promised that users can trade and battle their tanks.
+The marketplace was slated to launch on January 7th while battle mode will launch a few weeks afterwards.
+As I've mentioned earlier, this never happened.